ClementNerma/Rave/docs/master.md

 The `str` entity has the `?string` value: if the typecast succeeds, it holds the typecast value.
 But if it fails, instead of throwing an error, it returns `none` ; that's why the returned value is optional.

-If we are absolutely sure about the typecasting being write - and so we don't want the final value to be optional, we can use the `expect!` flex:
+If we are absolutely sure about the typecasting being write - and so we don't want the final value to be optional, we can use the `expect!` function:

 ```rave
 val str = expect! something as? string; // string